cao-exe/course-gen/README.md

   days: // days of the week that the lecture occurs on
   startTime: // start time of class
   endTime: // end time of class
+  courseCredits: // number of credits for the course
   createdAt: // timestamp
 }
 ```